scaldi/scaldi-website/learn.md

 }
 {% endhighlight %}

 This will add the same condition to every binding in the group.
-If binding itself also defines a condition, then the context context condition and the binding's conditions would be combined with **and**.
+If binding itself also defines a condition, then the context condition and the binding's condition would be combined with **and**.

 Out of the box Scaldi comes with `SysPropCondition` which can enable/disable binding based on the system property: